 Apply for an Advisory Committee Appointment

-Thank you for your interest in serving on one of our 30 Resource Advisory Councils (RAC) or on one of our 6 advisory committees for National Conservation Lands.
-If you decide to serve, your participation will help your community; allow you to meet with decisionmakers and be part of the decisionmaking process; engage your interests; and broaden your professional experience.
+Thank you for your interest in serving on one of our statewide or regional Resource Advisory Councils (RACs) or advisory committees affiliated with specific sites on the BLM’s National Conservation Lands.
+If you decide to serve, your participation will help your community; allow you to meet with decision makers and be part of the decision making process; engage your interests; and broaden your professional experience.

 Review Appointment Types and Requirements